traceloop/openllmetry/README.md

 With datadog, there are 2 options - you can either export directly to a Datadog Agent in your cluster, or through an OpenTelemetry Collector (which requires that you deploy one in your cluster).
 See also [Datadog's documentation](https://docs.datadoghq.com/opentelemetry/).

-If you're using Datadog, and have an agent in your cluster, it's the easiest to just export directly to it.
+Exporting directly to an agent is easiest.
 To do that, first enable the OTLP GRPC collector in your agent configuration.
-This depends on your exact deployment of Datadog's agent.
-For example, if you're using the Helm chart, you can add this to your `values.yaml` (see [this](https://docs.datadoghq.com/opentelemetry/otlp_ingest_in_the_agent/?tab=kuberneteshelmvaluesyaml#enabling-otlp-ingestion-on-the-datadog-agent) for other options):
+This depends on how you deployed your Datadog agent.
+For example, if you've used a Helm chart, you can add the following to your `values.yaml` (see [this](https://docs.datadoghq.com/opentelemetry/otlp_ingest_in_the_agent/?tab=kuberneteshelmvaluesyaml#enabling-otlp-ingestion-on-the-datadog-agent) for other options):

 ```yaml
 otlp: